Chronic Prostatitis – Symptoms

 What are the symptoms of Chronic Prostatitis?

 Many patients remain undiagnosed for years despite regular visits to their urologist.
+Some may even think they have no problem as the symptoms may remain subtle for a long time.
 Correctly understanding the symptoms is absolutely critical to treating the condition and saving lives.
 After 25 years dealing with a vast number of patients of all ages, I have become used to spotting the persistent warning signs of chronic prostatitis whether they occur individually or simultaneously.

 Erectile & Sexual Dysfunction: A decrease in sexual desire can be an indicator of chronic prostatitis.
 Morning erections may become less frequent or fail to reach the usual hardness.
 Evoked erections may also become less hard.
 Even if erections reach the desired hardness initially, it is subsequently lost during intercourse or undergo instantaneous transitions.
 Due to the complexity of erectile dysfunction, we have dedicated posts that explain its correlation with chronic prostatitis and its treatment.